arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 In order to get started with Arduino Cloud, you need to [have an Arduino account](https://auth.arduino.cc/login.).
 An **Arduino account gives** you **full access to all Arduino websites, apps**, and **services**.

 If you do not have an account yet, feel free to create a new one.
-You can follow [this tutorial](https://support.arduino.cc/hc/en-us/articles/360016724040-Create-an-Arduino-account) for a step by step explanation on how to do it.
+You can follow [this tutorial](https://support.arduino.cc/hc/en-us/articles/360016724040-Create-an-Arduino-account) for a step-by-step explanation on how to do it.

 ![Arduino Cloud login](assets/arduino-account-login.png "Arduino Cloud login")